fresh-ash/HelloWorld-test-/README.md

 This programm print "Hello, {times of day}".
-Also this use local of user.
+Also this use local of user for change language of messages.